TheDudeman-67/Flying-arrow-game/README.md

 NOTICE: Due to school, most updates will be on the weekends.

-v1.3: Added restart button (r).
+v1.3 (Latest): Added restart button (r).
 Made death text nicer and bigger.

 v1.2.3: Made arrow movement smoother by setting its speed to 0.